 In addition, exceptions will be made for the following.

-- require specific assistance due to a physical disability or condition of mental impairment (confused, disoriented or cognitively impaired)
+- Require specific assistance due to a physical disability or condition of mental impairment (confused, disoriented or cognitively impaired); or

-- Unable to communicate effectively with the care team, e.g., require a translator that the phone line translation service is not able to provide
+- Are unable to communicate effectively with the care team, e.g., require a translator that the phone line translation service is not able to provide.

 For safe use, the following guidelines are in place when using elevators: